NCAA Extends Recruiting Dead Period to September 30

 "The dead period has been in place since March and is a result of the COVID-19 pandemic.
 The (Division I) Council took feedback from coaching associations in making its decision, and most coaching groups recommended the extension through at least Sept.
 30. The full Council will consider the dead period again in September."

-The current mandatory recruiting dead period was originally put in place just one day after winter & spring sport championships were cancelled due to the COVID-19 pandemic, and was set to last until at least April 15.
-However, it has now been extended five times: first to May 31, then to June 30, July 31, August 31 and now finally to September 30.
+The original mandatory recruiting dead period was put in place just one day after winter & spring sport championships were cancelled due to the COVID-19 pandemic, and was set to last until at least April 15.
+However, this period has now been extended five times: first to May 31, then to June 30, July 31, August 31 and now finally to September 30.

 A dead period is a period of time where "a college coach may not have face-to-face contact with college-bound student-athletes or their parents, and may not watch student-athletes compete or visit their high schools.
 Coaches may write and telephone student-athletes or their parents during a dead period," according to the NCAA's official definition.